chesahkalu/azure_administrator/policy_compliance_with_tags.md

 ---

+## Locks

+- Azure provides two types of locks to prevent accidental deletion or modification of resources: `Delete Lock` and `Read-only Lock`.

+- A `Delete Lock` prevents the deletion of a resource.
+It can be removed only by a user with the appropriate permissions.
+This lock is useful when you want to prevent accidental deletion of a resource.
+It is applied at the resource level, but the object can still be modified.

+- A `Read-only Lock` prevents all modifications to a resource.
+This includes deleting the resource, but also any modifications to the resource's properties.

+- To apply a lock to a resource, navigate to the resource in the Azure portal, click on `Locks` under `Settings`, and then click on `+ Add`.

+- Choose the type of lock you want to apply, provide a name and a description, and then click `OK`.

+- Locks are applied to most Azure resources, and resource level restrictions can be applied to prevent accidental deletion or modification.
+Locks can then be applied at the `resource group level`, `subscription level`, or `individual resource level`.

 ## Wrapping Up

 Implementing these strategies will enhance your resource management and governance in Azure.
 Embrace these practices for an organized, compliant, and efficient cloud environment.